Psychology of self: Jungian's Self Archetype

-In classical Jungian analysis, the Self is the central archetype of several archetypes, which are a priori or predispositions of responding to the world in particular ways.
+In classical Jungian analysis, the Self is the culmination of several archetypes, which are predispositions of how a person responds to the world.
 The Self signifies the coherent whole, unifying both the conscious and unconscious mind of a person.
 The Self, according to Jung, is the most important and difficult archetype to understand.
-Followers of Analytical psychology regard it as paradoxical, such that it is the subject of continuing debate.
-(See for example, Louis Zinkin) It is fully realized as the product of individuation, which is defined as the process of integrating all the elements of the personality.
-The Self can appear to the individual either impersonally as dreams and images (circle, mandala, crystal, or stone) or personally (royal couple, divine child, or another divine symbol).
-Spiritual figures, such as Christ and Mohammed, can also be seen as symbols of the Self, because they represent actualisation, unity and equilibrium.
-The Wise Old Woman/Man can also serve as 'a symbolic personification of the Self'.
+It is fully realized as the product of individuation, which is defined by Jung as the rebirth of the Ego back to the original self.